ACM India Early Career Researcher Award - How to Nominate

 The ACM India Early Career Researcher (ECR) Award recognizes individuals in early stages of their careers, who have made fundamental, innovative, and impactful contributions to the computing field while primarily working in India.
 In addition to acknowledging such contributions, the ACM India Council also believes that the award will provide international visibility to research from India, inspire early career researchers to scale further heights in the field, and nurture them to be candidates for future international recognition.

 The award carries a prize of ₹15 lakhs (approximately USD $20,000).
-2020 also included an Honorable Mention with a prize of ₹7.5 lakhs.
-Financial support for both the awards was provided by Persistent Foundation.
+Financial support for the award is provided by Persistent Foundation.

 Nominations were due 14 September 2020.
 The winner was announced 21 December 2020.

 - There is no age restriction for the candidate.
 However, he/she must be within 6 to 12 years of his/her terminal scientific degree date.
 Specifically, the degree date for the award in year X should be between January 1 of year X−12 and December 31 of year X−7.
 For example, for the 2020 Award, the date range is January 1, 2008 to December 31, 2013.

 - For non-thesis degrees, the terminal degree date is the date the degree was awarded, while for thesis-oriented degrees, the terminal degree date is the date the thesis was successfully defended.

 - The candidate must be currently residing in India and the research contributions being considered for the award must have been carried out primarily while working in India.

 - The candidate can be from any walk of life in the broad field of computing, as understood in its general sense.

 - The candidate need not be an Indian national.

 - The candidate need not be a member of ACM.